oscar-h64/sso-stub/README.md

 </details>

-The homepage will be accessible at `https://localhost:8443`.
-If you are using an application with a built-in Docker environment (i.e. Tabula), it will assume you're using sso-stub and set-up a virtual host for you.
+The homepage should be accessible at `https://localhost:8443`.

-Otherwise, you'll need to put a reverse proxy in front of `sso-stub` such that something can listen on 443.

 Next steps
 ----------